torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 Body: JSON array

 The response message indicates which of the proposed changes are allowed and which are out of date.
-It consists of an array of numbers, where 0 indicates the change is allowed (and the peer should send the revision), and other numbers are HTTP status codes, typically 409 denoting a conflict.
+It consists of an array of numbers, generally with the same meanings as HTTP status codes, with the following specific meanings:
+* 0: The change is allowed and the peer should send the revision
+* 304: The server already has this revision, so the peer doesn't need to send it
+* 409: This change would cause a conflict, so the server needs to resolve it and retry later

 As with `changes`, trailing zeros can be omitted, but the interpretation is different since a zero means “send it” instead of “don’t send it”.
 So the common case of an empty array response tells the sender to *send* all of the proposed revisions.